akshayrf12345/fa19-516-166/project/report.md

                  cms frugal list --refresh --order=price --size=150
+                 cms frugal list --benchmark
                  cms frugal boot --order=memory
                  cms frugal benchmark

                  ...and so on

             Tips:
                 frugal benchmark will stall the command line after the user enters their ssh key.
 This means the benchmark is running

+                frugal benchmark is dependent on the vm put command. this may need to be manually added to the vm command file.

             Limitations:

-                frugal boot and benchmark are not supported for gcp
+                frugal boot and benchmark only work on implemented providers